kippandrew/TinyRC/README.md

 Atmel.
 It's configured to use the internal 8Mhz clock.
 The board features and ISCP header, and power LED.

+The board accepts a 5V source, and can provide power to the receiver.

 ![Schematic](https://raw.github.com/kippandrew/tiny-rc-serial/master/tiny-rc-serial-schematic.png)

 ### Components ###